Skip to main content

 After childbirth

-The Progestogen-only pill can be started any time after the birth.
+The progestogen-only pill can be started any time after the birth.
 If you start the pill after day 21 you will need to use additional contraception for two days.

+It is suitable for women who are breastfeeding as it does not reduce the milk flow.
 A tiny amount of hormone enters the milk, but research suggests this will not harm the baby.

 After an abortion or miscarriage